ELGAS Knowledge Hub

 Whilst pilot lights are much more rare in modern gas appliances, they still exist.

-An intermittent pilot light becomes a problem because if left unnoticed, gas will keep flowing out of the leak location, accumulating in your kitchen or other space.
+An intermittent pilot light becomes a problem because if left unnoticed, gas will keep flowing out of the gas leak location, accumulating in your kitchen or other space.

 If the pilot light is suddenly relit, it may ignite the accumulated gas, which could cause a fire or even an explosion.